Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 kubectl delete ns agent-assist
 ```

-Now the migration is complete.
+The migration is complete.
 You can now use the `cognigy-ai-app` Helm chart to manage your Agent Assist services.